Is therapy covered by my insurance?

 How do I know which provider to choose?

 Please see our individual providers’ pages on this web site.
 These brief introductions will give you information on each clinician, including background, training, theoretical orientation and areas of specialization.
-If you are unsure which provider would be the best fit for you, please call our office and speak to our administrative assistant, who will be able to assist you in making a selection.
+If you are unsure which provider would be the best fit for you, please call our office and speak to one of our administrative assistants.
+They know us well and will be able to assist you in making a selection.

 Office Hours

-General office hours for the Sugar Bend Center are Monday through Friday, 8:00 a.m. to 6:30 p.m.
-However, each provider sets his or her own hours in terms of early morning or late afternoon appointments.
-Our administrative assistants can assist you in determining the availability of appointment times for your specific provider.
+General office hours for the Sugar Bend Center are Monday through Thursday, 8:00 a.m. to 6:00 p.m, and Friday 8:00am to 4:00pm.
+However, each provider sets his or her own hours.
+Our administrative assistants can help you in determining the availability of appointment times for your specific provider.

-What is the difference between a psychiatrist, a psychologist, a marriage and family therapist, and a counselor?
+What is the difference between a psychiatrist, a psychologist, a therapist, and a counselor?

 What is the difference between a D.O. and an M.D.?

 There are two types of physicians: ‘D.O.’ and ‘M.D’.
-‘D.O.’ stands for Doctor of Osteopathy while ‘MD’ stands for Doctor of Medicine.
-Both are physicians who have undergone rigorous education and training to work as fully licensed doctors in any medical specialty they choose (after the required 3-6 years of residency training following the 4 years of medical school).
-They both must pass the required state license exam to practice medicine and both can work in a variety of medical settings, including hospitals, medical centers and/or clinics.
-Both are upheld to the ethics and responsibilities of medical training.
-D.O.s are smaller in number and tend to be more common in the eastern states.
-For example, in Texas there is one osteopathic medical school while there are seven M.D. (or allopathic) medical schools.
-D.O.s have the same rights and practices privileges that M.D.s have and are professionally equal.
-Traditionally, DOs put more emphasis on preventative medicine, and approach a patient holistically instead of just focusing on the patient’s symptoms.
-There is additional training in the musculoskeletal system and how problems in one area of the body can affect another area because of their connections through the musculoskeletal system (bones, muscles, fascia, and ligaments).
-Currently, these differences have become less distinct with allopathic (MD) schools and all individual clinicians embracing a more holistic and preventative approach.
+D.O. stands for Doctor of Osteopathy while M.D. stands for Doctor of Medicine.
+Both are physicians who have undergone education and training to work as licensed doctors in the medical specialty they choose (after the required 3-6 years of residency training following the 4 years of medical school).
+Both D.O. and M.D. must pass the required state license exam to practice medicine and both can work in a variety of medical settings.
+D.O.s and M.D.s are professionally equivalent while, traditionally, D.O.s put more emphasis on preventative medicine.

 How do I refill a prescription between appointments?